One day Introduction to CBT

-- Formulation of client’s problems with CBT
+- Realise how to formulate client’s problems with CBT

-- Common Treatment Interventions
+- Explore Common Treatment Interventions

 Health and social care professionals who work with individual clients who wish to expand their knowledge and skill base.